Public Health Career Options in Pennsylvania

 Other top metropolitan areas in Pennsylvania that offer public health career opportunities include: Pittsburgh, Allentown-Bethlehem-Easton, Harrisburg-Carlisle, Scranton–Wilkes-Barre, Lancaster, York-Hanover, Reading, Erie, East Stroudsburg, and State College.

-Private employers are often interested in public health graduates with varied skillsets, including technology, statistics, and communication.
+Private employers are often interested in public health graduates with varied skillsets, including data analysis, critical thinking, research, and communication.

 Private employers the field of public health in Pennsylvania include: